 Aim 1.4.
 Introduce ploidy and alleles into NRMCA and study aging as a quantitative trait.

 Ploidy and alleles are required to study aging using quantitative genetics.
-An important question in quantitative genetics is the so-called ‘missing heritability’ of complex traits [104].
-Genome-wide association (GWA) studies have revealed many loci for complex human traits, however, these loci can only explain a small proportion of the “total heritability” of the traits[104].
-To address this problem, Zuk and colleagues from the Lander group proposed a limiting pathway (LP) model for complex trait [104], which is analogous to the classic reliability models.
+An important question in quantitative genetics is the so-called ‘missing heritability’ of complex traits {Zuk, 2012 #1798}.
+Genome-wide association (GWA) studies have revealed many loci for complex human traits, however, these loci can only explain a small proportion of the “total heritability” of the traits{Zuk, 2012 #1798}.
+To address this problem, Zuk and colleagues from the Lander group proposed a limiting pathway (LP) model for complex trait {Zuk, 2012 #1798}, which is analogous to the classic reliability models.
 Zuk et al 2012 found that gene interactions (epistasis) can inflate the estimation of “total heritability”.

 Based on the Gompertz model, the average lifespan can be determined by G and m0: